Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Method

 \subsubsection{Lipschitz Trajectory Evaluator}

 As shown in Fig. \ref{fig:aigb_pearl}, the evaluator processes the trajectory $\tau$ to predict a score $\hat{y}_\phi(\tau)$ for quality estimation.
-The evaluator is trained through supervised learning, leveraging the offline dataset.
-Besides, to satisfy $\sqrt{T}R_m$-Lipschitz constraint requirement according to Theorem \ref{thm:performance_gap_bound}, we add Lipschitz regularization term to the training loss $l_e(\phi)$:
+The evaluator is trained via supervised learning using the offline dataset $\mathcal{D}$.
+Besides, to satisfy $\sqrt{T}R_m$-Lipschitz constraint requirement according to Theorem \ref{thm:performance_gap_bound}, we add Lipschitz regularization term to the training loss of the evaluator, which can be expressed as: